abdrahmansoltan/Learning-Notes/System design/1-System-design.md

 **Job Queue** is a way to **queue** the **jobs**. (way to know how job servers should execute the jobs).

+> It's also known as **"Message Queue"**

+- When we have a large number of application events in a fast-paced that the `server` can't handle. we can use a `job queue` to queue the jobs. and then the `job server` will execute the jobs later.
+- This would enable us to scale the system. as we can make us handle more requests by queueing the jobs so that the server can handle them later.
+- Most popular `job queues` are:
+  - `RabbitMQ` ✅
+  - `Kafka` ✅
+  - `Redis` ✅
+  - `Amazon SQS`
+  - `Google Cloud Pub/Sub`
+  - `Azure Service Bus`

 ---

 ## Services